In accordance with its policy on the protection of personal data

 Cookies can be used to authenticate a user or store specific information about the user, such as the preferences of a website or the content of an e-shopping basket, all for duration of the validity of the cookie concerned; the cookie's actual content can only be edited by the INFPC.
 Thus cookies make it possible to collect certain information in order to be able to offer you personalised services that match your needs.

 As indicated on the information banner on the 'lifelong-learning.lu' website, by continuing to browse our website you accept the deposit of certain categories of cookies on your Terminal.
-You may change your decision on this at any time and oppose the deposit of cookies via your browser's settings.
+You may change your decision on this at any time and oppose the deposit of cookies via our preference management tool or your browser's settings.

 The INFPC uses four types of cookie on the lifelong-learning.lu website: (i) browser cookies (essential), (ii) session cookies (essential), (iii) analytics cookies (optional) and (iv) targeted advertising cookies (optional).